City-Lojistik/qr-code-generator-lib/README.md

 ### Methods

-`getMatrix` generates a 2D array from the input with dark (true) and light (false) modules.
+* `getMatrix` generates a 2D array from the input with dark (true) and light (false) modules.
-`render` renders an SVG string from the 2D array, optional 2nd parameter sets the color of the modules.
+* `render` renders an SVG string from the 2D array.
+The optional 2nd parameter sets the color of the modules.

 ```javascript
 someElement.innerHTML = render(getMatrix('Hello World!'), '#000')
 ```

-For reactive frameworks you can get the svg path and dimensions directly via `renderPath`
+* `renderPath` is intended for reactive frameworks and returns the d-attribute of the path together with the SVG view box dimensions.

 ```javascript
 const {d, dim} = renderPath(getMatrix('Hello World!'))